 The long-term expected real rate of return on pension plan investments was determined using a building-block method in which best-estimates ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges were combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-The long term expected rate of return was 6.02%, for each of the years ended June 30, 2022 and June 30, 2021.
-Best estimates of geometric real rates of return for each major asset class included in the Fund's target asset allocation as of June 30, 2022 and 2021 are summarized in the following tables:
+The long term expected rate of return was 5.81% and 6.02%, for the years ended June 30, 2023 and 2022, respectively.
+Best estimates of geometric real rates of return for each major asset class included in the Fund's target asset allocation as of June 30, 2023 and 2022 are summarized in the following tables: